 1. Find a hidden spot where you can’t be seen from the road or via car headlights.

-2. Green and beige tents blend better into the landscape than brightly colored ones.
+2. Green and beige tents blend into the landscape better than brightly colored ones.

 5. Don’t camp in dry riverbeds.

-6. And finally, don’t leave litter behind.
+6. Finally, don’t leave any litter behind.

 Websites